 3) Lean into your future

-I recently learned this “Paint a Picture” exercise from executive coach, Cameron Herald.
+I recently learned this “Paint a Picture” exercise from an executive coach, Cameron Herald.
 He recommends grabbing a pen and pencil (I know, you creatives love this one already!) and simply visualizing what your new business would look like in 3 years.
 Let’s use the example of the photographer.
 Who buys your art?
 Where do you exhibit?
-What are the press saying about your work?
+What is the press saying about your work?
 How much do your pieces sell for?
 Who else is involves in producing your art?
 Do you have a studio or staff?
 What does your studio look like?
 What is a typical day for you?
 Who works for you, and what does their day look like?
 And so on.
 Go to town on visualizing your dream, you can figure out “the how” later.

 4) Do your homework

 One of the most valuable exercises I did during my career change was research my new industry and figure out where I fit in.
 How did other coaches, speakers, writers and business consultants differentiate themselves?
 Who were their ideal clients?
 How did they package and present their services?
 How did they market themselves?
 What did they charge and how?
 What was their brand image and voice like?
 What did their website look like?
 Getting really clear on the landscape will (a) help you figure out where you fit in and (b) inspire you with lots of new ideas.
 I LOVE seeing others do what I do really, really well.
 It means it can be done and it inspires me to come up with new ideas and test them out.
 Don’t be afraid to model (not copy) what others are successfully doing.
 There are no prizes for re-inventing the wheel!